Sweet Smile- Silent War Grandfather’s sister lives on the outskirts of the city, and he’s…

 “Then he told me the same deal is there for other vegetables too.
 So I bought all of them.
 You have no idea how much money I saved!”

-Granny looked down and asked firmly,
+Granny looked down and asked softly,

 “Did you bring back the emergency money I gave you?”